 Clodion was a French sculptor whose career spanned the last moments of the old regime and into Napoleon’s reign.
 His specialty was Bacchic orgies, as you can see above.
 As with most artists of the time, he went to study art in Rome and caught the “Classic” bug.

 The Intoxication of Wine is Rococo, which was his style of choice and I have to say he nails it perfectly.
 While the neoclassical style was emerging during this time, the movements in the above sculpture show a beautiful fluidity.
 In his later works, he also made statues in the neoclassical style.

 I have found that there are two main themes in expressing true emotion in sculpture: pain and joy.
 A great example of pain is the Ugolino statue (see below) while joy is perfectly expressed here.
 While most of us (I assume) have not taken part in Bacchic orgies, we can all appreciate the warm happiness that spreads over our bodies with some wine.
 The look on both their faces leaves us with no doubt about their feelings.

 The seeming spontaneity of this composition, a rapturous embrace, in which it appears that the senses are totally abandoned, was achieved only after much meditation.
 This work is one of the most minutely studied of all the Bacchic orgies that were Clodion’s specialty.
 The front and back show deliberate adjustments of angles, openings, and masses, all checked and balanced as the model passed under his fingers on his trestle table.MET Official Archives

 9. Bronze Statue of Eros Sleeping

 It is always super exciting to see a bronze statue from antiquity.
-In Roman times, Romans melted down the bronze statues for their metal. .
-As aghast as you might be in that thought, not to worry since they usually made a copy in marble first.
+The Romans melted down bronze statues for their metal.
+As aghast as you might be at that thought, don’t worry—they usually made a copy in marble first.
 So many copies exist of this statue in marble that this could be the original.

 8. Bacchanal: A Faun Teased by Children